Abhi-37/Simple-chatbot_with_openai_and_openlibrary/README.md

 _**Repeat or Quit:**_ After displaying the search results, the chatbot prompts the user to enter another book title to search for.
 The user can continue searching for books or type 'quit' to exit the program.

+_**Enter Your Search Query:**_
+After running the script, you will see a prompt: Enter a book title to search (or 'quit' to exit):.
+Example Type _The Lord of Rings_ and press Enter.

+**View the Search Results:**
+The script will search the Open Library database for books matching your query.

+**Search for Another Book or Quit:**
+After viewing the search results, you can enter another book title to search for more books.
+If you want to exit the script, simply type quit and press Enter.

+**Notes**
 **Running the Program**
 **_To run the Book Search Chatbot:_**
 Make sure you have Python installed on your system.